Automox Remote Control with Splashtop – Full User Guide

 Concurrent Sessions (Premium)

-With Automox Resolve, powered by Splashtop, two technicians can connect to the same remote device simultaneously.
+With Automox Resolve, powered by Splashtop, three technicians can connect to the same remote device simultaneously.
 This enables real-time collaboration — for example, one technician can monitor while another performs actions on the device.

 Use Cases:

-• Live training and shadowing
+- Live training and shadowing

-• Complex troubleshooting with multiple team members
+- Complex troubleshooting with multiple team members

-• Transitioning sessions between technicians without disconnecting
+- Transitioning sessions between technicians without disconnecting

 Each connected technician maintains independent control and visibility within their own Splashtop RMM App window.